pointfreeco/swift-navigation/README.md

 }
 ```

-The forward-slash syntax you see above represents a [case path](https://github.com/pointfreeco/swift-case-paths) to a particular case of an enum.
-Case paths are our imagining of what key paths could look like for enums, and every concept for key paths has an analogous concept for case paths:
+The forward-slash syntax you see above represents a [case path][case-paths-gh] to a particular case
+of an enum.
+Case paths are our imagining of what key paths could look like for enums, and every
+concept for key paths has an analogous concept for case paths:

-  * Each property of a struct is naturally endowed with a key path, and so each case of an enum is endowed with a case path.
+  * Each property of a struct is naturally endowed with a key path, and so each case of an enum is
+  endowed with a case path.
-  * Key paths are constructed using a back slash, name of the type and name of the property (_e.g._, `\User.name`), and case paths are constructed similarly, but with a forward slash (_e.g._, `/Destination.draft`).
+  * Key paths are constructed using a back slash, name of the type and name of the property (_e.g._,
+  `\User.name`), and case paths are constructed similarly, but with a forward slash (_e.g._,
+  `/Destination.draft`).
-  * Key paths describe how to get and set a value in some root structure, whereas case paths describe how to extract and embed a value into a root structure.
+  * Key paths describe how to get and set a value in some root structure, whereas case paths
+  describe how to extract and embed a value into a root structure.

 Case paths are crucial for allowing us to build the tools to drive navigation off of enum state.

 ## Tools

-This library comes with many tools that allow you to model your domain as concisely as possible, using enums, while still allowing you to use SwiftUI's navigation APIs.
+This library comes with many tools that allow you to model your domain as concisely as possible,
+using enums, while still allowing you to use SwiftUI's navigation APIs.

 ### Navigation API overloads

-This library provides additional overloads for all of SwiftUI's "state-driven" navigation APIs that allow you to activate navigation based on a particular case of an enum.
-Further, all overloads unify presentation in a single, consistent API:
+This library provides additional overloads for all of SwiftUI's "state-driven" navigation APIs that
+allow you to activate navigation based on a particular case of an enum.
+Further, all overloads
+unify presentation in a single, consistent API:

   * `NavigationLink.init(unwrapping:case:)`
   * `View.alert(unwrapping:case:)`